Zeeb270/arlanda-airport-arrival-dashboard/README.md

 This project is an interactive research dashboard for analysing aircraft arrivals at **Stockholm Arlanda Airport (ESSA)**.

 The system processes ADS-B trajectory data and converts it into a complete aviation analytics workflow.
-It allows users to inspect arrival trajectories, compare flights, review runway and descent behaviour, estimate fuel consumption and CO₂ emissions, and explore simplified arrival-optimization scenarios.
+It allows users to inspect arrival trajectories, compare flights, review runway and descent behaviour, estimate fuel consumption and CO₂ emissions, and explore simplified arrival-efficiency and CDO-style scenario analyses.

 The platform supports: